kanifnathzirpe/SevaSetu/README.md

 - medicine reminder generation from active prescriptions
 - disease outbreak forecasting from weekly case velocity (drives the district heatmap)
 - medical chatbot grounded in the patient's own record

 ---

+## Real-Time Teleconsultation (WebRTC + Socket.IO)

+The platform features a production-ready, peer-to-peer video consultation system connecting doctors and patients:

+- **WebRTC**: Direct peer-to-peer audio and video streaming with STUN servers for NAT traversal.
+- **Socket.IO Signaling**: Real-time websocket channels powered by `python-socketio` mounted natively as an ASGI app within the FastAPI lifecycle, handling SDP Offers, Answers, and ICE candidates.
+- **Production Ready**: Configured for reverse proxies (Render) with strict CORS Origin validation, Uvicorn proxy headers, and WebSockets-only transport for optimal performance and security.
+- **Responsive Layout**: A split-screen 50/50 video grid layout with fallback placeholders and connection states.

+---